dkazanc/NoStripesNet/simulator/README.md

 Due to the nature of the pair-creation algorithm, any sinogram in `root/fake_artifacts` cannot also exist in `root/real_artifacts`.<br>
 Additionally, there are no shift sub-directories; all shifts are stored under one directory.<br>

-The following parameters affect Real mode:
+The following parameters affect Paired mode:
   - `--shifts`, `-s`
     - The number of vertical shifts when sample was scanned.
 Default is `5`.
     - All shifts are stored under the same directory.